GeorgiosSmyrnis/multiclass_minimization_icml2020/README.md

 ## Further Details - Requirements:
 These experiments were run using Python 3.7.6, on an Ubuntu 18.04 OS.
-The following packages were installed on the testing environment:
+The following packages were installed on the testing environment and used in the provided code:
   - numpy:        v1.18.1
   - scipy:        v1.3.2
   - tensorflow:   v1.15.0